 Our Ref: Date: 18th October 2018

-TO: MAJOR ALLAN NKUSI ATT A
+TO: MAJOR ALLAN NKUSI

 P.O.
 BOX 495

 KAMPALA

+!Alai

 Dear Sir,

-RE: Demand Notice/Notice Of Intention To Sue
+RE: Demand Notice/Notice Of Intention T o Sue

+47 934

-We act for and on behalf of Brenda KomugabeAriko instructions we address you as hereunder; o (herein after referred to as Our Client) on whose
+We act for and on behalf of Brenda Komugabo instructions we address you as hereunder; eAriko (herein after referred to as Our Client) on whose

-On theday of2018 at, our clien Kyandondo Block 83 Plot 818, BubaleWakiso District willing buyer at and agreed price of UGX.
-80,000,000 equal installments. t entered into a land sale agreement with you as the
+Kyandondo Block 83 Plot 818, BubaleWakiso I r client the registered proprietor of land comprised in District entered into a land sale agreement with you as the 0,000 (Eighty million Uganda Shillings) to be paid in four

-Upon conclusion of the said contract, you paid a su Shillings) in respect of the first monthly installment w
+Upon conclusion of the said contract, you pair Shillings) in respect of the first monthly installm id a sum of UGX.
+20,000,000 (Twenty million Uganda ent with the remaining balance of UGX.

-60,000,000(Sixty Million Uganda Shillings) that was to o be paid on theday of2018.
+60,000,000(Sixty Million Uganda Shillings) that was to be paid on theday of2018.

-Our client is aggrieved by the fact that you have sinc various reminders. e failed to honour your debt obligation despite the
+Our client is aggrieved by the fact that you have various reminders. re since failed to honour your debt obligation despite the